 Prototypes are early visualizations of the system or system section to be developed.
 Long before the first line of code is written, we deliberately raise questions that can be clarified iteratively.
 Through early and very concrete visualization, we can involve users in the development process, create a consistent basis for discussion for all project participants and in this way avoid problems of understanding.

 The functional scope, interactivity and design of the prototypes are strongly oriented towards the objective and target group of the respective design.

 More about Prototyping

-By systematically involving the users in the design process from the start we can spare you expensive design flaws and unpleasant surprises.
+By systematically involving users in the development process right from the start, we can ensure that user requirements are met and save you from expensive misdevelopments and nasty surprises.